Double act: Sitcoms

 Rik Mayall and Ade Edmondson combined their success in sitcoms (The Young Ones) and as a double act (The Dangerous Brothers) in 1991 when they created Bottom.
 Their characters are a pair of sad, pathetic losers forced together by their mutual hopelessness.
 However, unlike earlier examples of such, the characters in Bottom absolutely hate each other, exacerbating their despair.
 This often leads to slapstick violence, such as hitting each other with frying pans.
 Mayall and Edmonson have said Bottom aimed to be more than just a series of toilet gags—it was meant to be a cruder cousin to plays like Waiting for Godot about the pointlessness of life.

 Other popular double acts in British sitcoms include complex relationships involving status and superiority themes: in Dad's Army, the social climbing envy of Captain George Mainwaring, to his right-hand man (Sergeant Arthur Wilson) who is of higher status than him; and in Red Dwarf, the working class everyman Dave Lister to the middle class but socially-awkward Arnold Rimmer.
 However, the most prominent double act is that of an intelligent person and his inferior sidekick, such as Basil and Manuel of Fawlty Towers, Blackadder and Baldrick of Blackadder, or Ted and Father Dougal of the Irish sitcom Father Ted.

 In recent years, double acts as sitcoms appear to have gone full circle, as illustrated by the cult success of The Mighty Boosh.
-For the relationship between the two main characters this series uses a formula very similar to that between Sid and Tony in Hancock's Half Hour – that of a pompous character whose best friend can see right through him and brings him back down to Earth.
+For the relationship between the two main characters this series uses a formula very similar to that between Sid and Tony in Hancock's Half Hour – that of an arrogant character whose best friend can see his faults and keeps him grounded.
 A similar dynamic is used in Peep Show in which the characters of Mitchell and Webb were adapted for the sitcom formula.
-In this case both characters suffer from pomposity.
-The difference between the pair is the laidback, cool arrogance (yet stupidity) of Jeremy and the intellectual arrogance (yet social-awkwardness) of Mark.
+In this case both characters have a degree of egotism.
+The difference between the pair is the free-spirited, uneducated and selfishness of Jeremy and the intellectual arrogance but shyness of Mark.